USS Essex (CV-9): Bay of Pigs and Cuban Missile Crisis

-Nautilus incident
+Later career

 While conducting replenishment exercises with NATO forces on 10 November 1966, Essex collided with the submerged submarine Nautilus.
 The submarine sustained extensive sail damage, returning to port unassisted.
 Aboard Essex, the hull was opened, and the ship's speed indicator equipment was destroyed, but the carrier was still able to make port unassisted.
 Essex subsequently reported to the Boston Naval Shipyard for an extensive overhaul and hull repairs.

-Tupolev Tu-16 incident

 On 25 May 1968, Essex was underway in the Norwegian Sea when she was buzzed four times by a Soviet Tupolev Tu-16 heavy bomber.
 On the fourth pass, the plane's wing clipped the surface of the sea, and the aircraft disintegrated.
-The Essex launched rescue helicopters but none of the three crew on board survived.
+The Essex launched rescue helicopters, but none of the crew on board survived.
+Three bodies and wreckage were recovered and transferred to a Russian destroyer via life boat.

-Apollo missions

 Essex was scheduled to be the prime recovery carrier for the ill-fated Apollo 1 space mission.
 She was to pick up Apollo 1 astronauts north of Puerto Rico on 7 March 1967 after a 14-day spaceflight.
 However, the mission did not take place because on 27 January 1967, the Apollo 1's crew was killed by a flash fire in their spacecraft on LC-34 at the Cape Canaveral Air Force Station, Florida.
 Essex was the prime recovery carrier for the Apollo 7 mission.
 She recovered the Apollo 7 crew on 22 October 1968 after a splashdown north of Puerto Rico.
 Essex was the main vessel on which future Apollo 11 astronaut Neil Armstrong served during the Korean War.

-Decommissioning and disposal

 Essex was decommissioned on 30 June 1969 at Boston Navy Yard.
 She was struck from the Naval Vessel Register on 1 June 1973 and sold by the Defense Reutilization and Marketing Service (DRMS) for scrapping on 1 June 1975.
 Essex was scrapped at Kearny, New Jersey.